ronaldbradford/aws-tutorial/iam/create-iam-user.md

 ## Verification of new IAM user

-You should be able to validate the new user and access credentials in a different terminal window with
+You should be able to validate the new IAM user and the access credentials in a different terminal window with

     IAM_USER="rdsdemo"
     export AWS_ACCESS_KEY_ID=$(jq -r .AccessKey.AccessKeyId ~/${IAM_USER}.access.json)